 The national park Karwendel starts at the Achen Lake western waterfront.
 It's the biggest combined preservation area in the northern Chalk Alps, which is 920 square-kilometers wide and spreads all the way to Bavaria.
 Here hikers have the possibilities to enjoy the mountains off the beaten paths with all their sequestered beauty.

 The route leads along one of the most beautiful trails in Tyrol along the western shore of the Achensee.
-From Achenkirch you always walk in easy up and down on a partly well-developed with steps and handrails trail to Gaisalm, the only Alm of Tyrol, which can be reached only on foot or by boat.
-It expects a grandiose landscape with small waterfalls, mixed forests and alluvial cones that reach into the "Tyrolean fjord".
+From Achenkirch you always wander in easy up and down on a partly well-developed with steps and handrails trail to Gaisalm, the only Alm of Tyrol, which can be reached only on foot or by boat.
+You can expect a magnificent landscape with small waterfalls, mixed forests and alluvial cones that reach into the "Tyrolean fjord".
 In many places there are bathing possibilities.
 Along the riverside path you reach Pertisau and later on the way next to the Achensee steam cog railway the village Maurach.At the station Seespitz, which is at the same time the landing stage and the last stop of the Achensee steam cog railway, it is possible to take a ship back to the starting point to Achenkirch.
 To the timetable: tirol-schiffahrt.atIncidentally, this tour section is part of the long-distance trail "The Alpine Crossing".
 All information can be found here: die-alpenueberquerung.com

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.